-One last note–don’t confuse this with the more commonly-seen Top Ten OSHA Violations/Citations list, although we’ll make some points about how they’re similar as we go through the list below.
+Remember to note confuse this with the more commonly-seen Top Ten OSHA Violations/Citations list, although we’ll make some points about how they’re similar as we go through the list below.

 10 Hazards OSHA Inspectors Look for During an Inspection

-Every OSHA inspection and every OSHA inspector is unique, and there’s no guarantee of what an OSHA inspector will be looking for, but here’s the list of 10 hazards OSHA will look for during an inspection.
+Every OSHA inspection and every OSHA inspector is unique, and there’s no guarantee of what an OSHA inspector will be looking for, but here’s the list of 10 types of hazards OSHA will look for during an inspection.
 You can use this information to make your workplace safer now.

-1-Sources of Motion
+Hazard Type 1-Sources of Motion

 You should look for hazardous, unguarded sources of motion.
-This includes rotating motion (circular motion), reciprocating motion (back-and-forth motion, and transverse motion (movement in a straight, continuous line).
+This includes rotating motion (circular motion), reciprocating motion (back-and-forth motion), and transverse motion (movement in a straight, continuous line).